 That makes marketing automation tools like Pardot a strong, and sound financial investment.
 Companies like Audaxium have seen as much as a 34% open rate increase when utilizing Pardot email templates.

-But success depends on proper execution.
+But success depends on adequate evaluation of metrics and proper execution.
 Email templates in particular can be a challenge for many businesses.

 How many images should you include?